mscdex/ssh2/README.md

 // Stream :: close
 ```

-* Authenticate using password and send an HTTP request to port 80 on the server:
+* Send a raw HTTP request to port 80 on the server:

 ```javascript
 var Client = require('ssh2').Client;